 The mission of The Jim Moran Institute is to cultivate, train and inspire entrepreneurial leaders through world-class education, leading-edge research and applied training, consulting and mentorship and public recognition.

-Our faculty and staff provide students, faculty, entrepreneurs, and business owners the tools and expertise necessary to develop strategies that establish and sustain advantages for businesses in today’s competitive marketplace and to creatively pursue new opportunities and innovations involving the startup of new business ventures.
+Faculty and staff provide students, faculty, entrepreneurs and business owners—at no charge—the tools and expertise necessary to develop strategies that establish and sustain advantages for businesses in today’s competitive marketplace and to creatively pursue new opportunities and innovations involving the start-up of new business ventures.

-On campus, our faculty and staff delivers introductory courses in entrepreneurship as well as specialized courses in technology commercialization, strategy formulation and organizational design, and venture financing.
-We provide experiential learning tools and business expertise to students and faculty through our student business incubator and offer every student—business and non-business majors—at Florida State University the option to earn a minor in entrepreneurship.
+On campus, faculty deliver introductory courses in entrepreneurship, as well as specialized courses in technology commercialization, strategy formulation and organizational design and venture financing.
+The InNOLEvation® Center provides experiential learning tools and business expertise to students.

 The overarching goal of The Jim Moran Institute is to develop and serve tomorrow’s entrepreneurial leaders today.
-We believe we can accomplish this goal by leveraging three essential ingredients:
+This goal is accomplished by leveraging three essential components:

-The Jim Moran Institute includes a dedicated team of entrepreneurship professionals, academic scholars, and staff that foster the entrepreneurship spirit by helping to organize, expand and promote the knowledge and practice of entrepreneurship in such a way as to facilitate new business and further the goals of established businesses.
+The Jim Moran Institute comprises a dedicated team of entrepreneurship professionals, academic scholars and staff that fosters the entrepreneurship spirit by helping to organize, expand and promote the knowledge and practice of entrepreneurship in such a way as to facilitate new business and further the goals of established businesses.

-The guiding vision of the center, and one which distinguishes it from entrepreneurship initiatives at most universities, consists of three core ideas: a commitment to serve the community, a focus on experiential learning in the classroom, and a strong, interdisciplinary research foundation.
-This vision is articulated in a set of more concrete objectives that will inform the center’s activities in the areas of outreach, education, and research.
+The guiding vision of the center, which distinguishes it from entrepreneurship initiatives at most universities, consists of three core ideas: a commitment to serve the community, a focus on experiential learning in the classroom and a strong, interdisciplinary research foundation.
+This vision is articulated in a set of more concrete objectives that inform the center’s activities in the areas of outreach, education and research.